cacao-org/cacao/README.md

 	sudo make install

 Will install milk in /usr/local/milk-&lt;version&gt;.
-Multiple versions of milk can coexist in separate milk-&lt;version&gt; directories.
+Multiple versions of cacao can coexist in separate cacao-&lt;version&gt; directories.
 To select the version to be used:

 	sudo ln -s /usr/local/cacao-<version> /usr/local/cacao